OpenTechStrategies/torque-sites/competitions/template/README.md

 17. Update `<COMPETITIONNAME>.yaml` to remove any roles not to be included in this competition
     - Please update the `COMPETITIONNAME.yaml` file in the template/ansible directory to include any new ones that have been added!
+18. TODO: update compose-and-upload, using it as a shell
+18. TODO: git commit the new competition!
+18. TODO: Logo STUFF
+19. TODO: MediaWiki TorqueConfig stuff!
+20. TODO:
 18. Install locally, and test!